seegg/Barebone-state-management/README.md

 ```
 ## Async Actions

-Unsurprisingly async actions are added under `asyncActions`.
-While
+Async actions are added under `asyncActions`.
+It works the same as synchronous
-new states have to be returned in synchronous actions, in async actions
-they are pass to a `setState` helper function instead. `setState` and
-the state is made available as the first and second param when adding
-actions to the store.
+actions except with the ability to perform async operations before returning
+the new state.

 ```ts
 import {createStore} from 'barebone'